TanStack/table/docs/framework/angular/angular-table.md

 title: Angular Table
 ---

 The `@tanstack/angular-table` adapter is a wrapper around the core table logic.
-Most of it's job is related to managing state the "angular" way, providing types and the rendering implementation of cell/header/footer templates.
+Most of it's job is related to managing state the "angular signals" way, providing types and the rendering implementation of cell/header/footer templates.

 ## Exports